 The Standards of Science

 EU and creationists try to distinguish science used in engineering or for developing products from the science used in astrophysics, when they are in fact the same.
 Don Scott tries to emphasise experimentalism over theory (except for when the experimental results conflict with his ideas).
 Creationist Ken Ham tried to make a distinction between 'Operational' or 'Real' science' from 'Origins' science.
-See
+See "Technology from Cosmology, or 'Can Creation Science Do That?'"

 Like ID advocates, EU wants to lower the standards of science sufficient for their claims to qualify.
-And like ID, such a lower standard admits a whole realm of other pseudoscience such as astrology (
+And like ID, such a lower standard admits a whole realm of other pseudoscience such as astrology (link).

 Reliance on Invisible Agents